Adorno-Lab/.github/.github/ISSUE_TEMPLATE/paper-writing-initial-submission-template.md

 ---
 name: Paper writing (initial submission) template
-about: Writing, revising, or submitting a paper
+about: Use this template when submitting the first draft
 assignees: bvadorno
 type: Task
 description: Complete all forms